Daimler AG to Pay $1.5B to Settle Emissions Cheating Probes

 Daimler also said the emissions control system in the U.S. vehicles is different than models sold in Europe because of different regulatory and legal requirements.

-Daimler said it owners of model year 2009 through 2016 Mercedes cars and 2010 through 2016 Sprinter vans with “BlueTEC II” diesel engines will be notified of recalls to fix excessive vehicle emissions.
-Customers will be notified by mail starting late this year, and the company will set up a customer website, Daimler said in a statement.
+Daimler said owners of model year 2009 through 2016 Mercedes cars and 2010 through 2016 Sprinter vans with “BlueTEC II” diesel engines will be notified of recalls to fix excessive vehicle emissions.
+Customers will receive letters starting late this year, and the company will set up a customer website, Daimler said in a statement.

-Owners also will get mailed notices and a website with details of the civil lawsuit settlement including a claim form, Daimler said.
-The company also will pay attorneys fees of around $83 million.
+The letters will have details of the civil lawsuit settlement including a claim form, Daimler said.
+Separately, the company will pay attorneys fees of around $83 million.

 “Owners of Mercedes’ dirty diesel cars will finally be able to receive the compensation they deserve and repairs to ensure their vehicles are not emitting illegal levels of harmful pollutants,” Berman said.